2023 Little Rock tornado: Formation and path through Little Rock

-Passage through North Little Rock
+North Little Rock, Lonoke County, and dissipation

 The tornado weakened further as it moved across the Arkansas River and through Burns Park, where hundreds, if not thousands, of trees were snapped or uprooted at EF1 strength.
 Continuing across I-40/US 65 into the Amboy neighborhood in North Little Rock, it strengthened back to EF2 intensity.
 A motel, some apartment buildings, and multiple houses were unroofed in this area.
 Several restaurants and businesses were damaged as well, including Dog Town Pizza, which had its roof torn off and sustained some collapse of exterior walls.
 Large light poles were bent to the ground at a baseball field, power poles were snapped, and a new fire station that was under construction along Military Drive was also damaged.
 Large trees were also downed throughout Amboy, some of which landed on residences and caused structural damage.
 EF1 to EF2 damage continued into the Indian Hills neighborhood, where a church, some apartment buildings, and many homes sustained roof damage, including a few houses that had partial to total roof loss.
 The tornado then crossed AR 107 into Sherwood, prompting the issuance of another tornado emergency for both Sherwood and Jacksonville.
 A majority of the damage in Sherwood was rated EF1, as homes sustained heavy roof and garage damage, garden sheds were destroyed, some businesses were damaged, and numerous trees were downed.
 However, an isolated area of EF2 damage was noted on Austin Bay Court, where a residence was significantly damaged.
 In addition, the Longstreth Apartments suffered high-end EF1 damage, sustaining roof loss.